Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 5. Click Create Application.

-7. Click on the Hostnames tab.
+7. Click the Hostnames tab.

 8. Click Add Hostname and add a Hostname where Optimizely can locate your application.